leanprover-community/duper/README.md

 require Duper from git "https://github.com/leanprover-community/duper.git" @ "v0.0.13"
 ```

-Then, make sure that your `lean-toolchain` file contains the same version of Lean 4 as Duper and that if your project imports [std4](https://github.com/leanprover/std4.git), then it uses the same version of std4 as the Duper branch of [Auto](https://github.com/leanprover-community/lean-auto.git).
-This step is necessary because Duper depends on Auto which depends on std4, so errors can arise if your project attempts to import a version of std4 different from the one imported by Duper.
+Then, make sure that your `lean-toolchain` file contains the same version of Lean 4 as Duper and that if your project imports [batteries](https://github.com/leanprover-community/batteries), then it uses the same version of batteries as Duper.
+This step is necessary because Duper depends on batteries, so errors can arise if your project attempts to import a version of batteries different from the one imported by Duper.

 After these steps are taken, add the following code to a Lean file that your project's root (usually Main.lean) depends on.
 ```lean